Porsche overtakes Volkswagen as Europe's most valuable carmaker

 ($1 = 1.0114 euros)

-(Reporting by Victoria Waldersee in Berlin, Alexander Huebner in Munich; editing by Matthias Williams and Alexander Smith)
+(Reporting by Victoria Waldersee in Berlin, Alexander Huebner in Munich, Josephine Mason in London; editing by Alexander Smith, Kirsten Donovan)

 ((Victoria.Waldersee@thomsonreuters.com;))